graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

             // client requested, using the new user
             // account as the source of the data.
 You
             // should always use
-            // `selectGraphQLResultFromTable` if you
+            // `resolveInfo.graphile.selectGraphQLResultFromTable` if you return database
-            // return database data from your custom
+            // data from your custom field.
-            // field.
             const [row] =
-              await selectGraphQLResultFromTable(
+              await resolveInfo.graphile.selectGraphQLResultFromTable(
                 sql.fragment`app_public.users`,
                 (tableAlias, sqlBuilder) => {
                   sqlBuilder.where(